ArchiveBox/docs/Donations.md

 **Paypal:** https://paypal.me/NicholasSweeting

-I develop this project solely in my spare time right now.
+I develop this project mostly in my spare time right now.
 If you want to help me keep it alive and flourishing, donate to support more development!

 *https://Monadical.com also helps with this project, hire us to work on your archiving software projects!*